motion/orbit/next.md

 queued ux stuff

+* overdrive
+  * may need to fork it
+  * need to fix text resizing based on how we end up doing that
+  * need to make it work with animations (not be outside the frame, or pause before animate)
 * hoverSettler: if under delay amount, dont reset the wait time
   * use case: move off of items quickly and back on, should be instant not re-delay
 * bug option+space doesnt focus input text